MichaelCurrin/dev-cheatsheets/cheatsheets/make/cli.md

 $ make -j=4 abc def ghi xyz
 ```

 A more practical example, using the `make` command inside a `Makefile`.
+We start the backend and frontend and also open the web browser.

 ```Makefile
 backend: